 direction of the national interest of states.
 However, these factors do not

-Constructivist and Liberals are problematic, insufficient and inadequate to
+others made by Constructivist and Liberals are problematic and inadequate to

-reverse the position of this paper because both theories acknowledge that the
+reverse the position of this paper because both theories acknowledge the state

-state is the most important actor in international politics.
-By far, this paper
+as an important actor in international politics.
+By far this paper has

-has succeeded in arguing that as long as the state remains the outstanding
+succeeded in arguing that as long as the state remains the pre-eminent actor in

-actor in the anarchical international system where there is the need to exert
+an anarchical international system where there is the need to exert influence,

-influence, maintain survival in order to pursue other goals, seek security to
+maintain survival in order to pursue other goals, seek security to ward off

-ward off imminent attacks, pursue economic growth in order to secure the
+imminent attacks, pursue economic growth in order to secure the wellbeing of

-wellbeing of the citizenry, and to secure strategic national assets, national
+the citizenry, and to secure strategic national assets, national interest

 Burchill, S. et al.,